 When will I receive my deposit statement?

-Statements are currently being issued and all customers will receive their statements over the coming weeks.
+2017 annual statements are currently being issued and all customers will receive their statements over the coming weeks in early 2018.

 Why, in some cases, are multiple debit and credit entries appearing on my account statement?

 You may see an additional debit and credit (called ‘System Adjustment’) on your transaction history.
 This was a necessary result of our system upgrades as we work to provide an enhanced banking service to our customers.
 There is no impact to your account.
 There is no change to the balance on the account and there is no interest impact.

 What is the meaning of V/D on my account statement?

 V/D is short for Value Date and is confirmation of the date that we received your funds and from which date you will receive ‘value’ or interest.
 It some instances it may be different from the date that appears on your statement as this is the date the transaction occurred on your account.